WEIRDLabUW/dispo/README.md

 python train.py --config-name kitchen.yaml env_id=kitchen-mixed-v0 exp_id=benchmark seed=0
 ```

-To adapt a trained DSF to a new downstream reward, relabel subsampled transitions with the new reward function (e.g. by adding a env wrapper and modifying the dataset class) and run the following command (changing `env_id` correspondingly)
+To adapt DiSPOs to a new downstream reward, relabel subsampled transitions with the new reward function (e.g. by adding a env wrapper and modifying the dataset class) and run the following command (changing `env_id` correspondingly)
 ```
 python eval.py --config-name antmaze.yaml env_id=antmaze-medium-diverse-v2 exp_id=benchmark seed=0
 ```